-The economic impact of the COVID-19 pandemic will in many cases make it more difficult for company owners approaching retirement to successfully exit and retire from their business.
+The economic impact of the COVID-19 pandemic may in some cases make it more difficult for company owners approaching retirement to successfully exit and retire from their business.

 The likely reduction in the number of prospective buyers willing to acquire businesses will inevitably limit the means by which owners can effect a financially beneficial exit whilst, ensuring that there is a continuing business for its employees.

 One potential exit route which should come under increasing consideration as a means of seeking to achieve these objectives is a company sale to an Employee Ownership Trust (“EOT”).